-If M.I.A's Bad Girls video and Fast and Furious 7's set piece in Abu Dhabi are the extent of your exposure to car racing in the Middle East, belt up for the real deal.
-Speed Sisters is a high-octane story of car racing in the West Bank.
-At the wheel is the first women's rally team in the Arab world.
+If M.I.A's Bad Girls video and Fast and Furious 7's trip to Abu Dhabi are the extent of your exposure to car racing in the Middle East, belt up for the real deal.
+Speed Sisters is a high-octane story of car racing in the West Bank and the first women's rally team in the Arab world is at the wheel.

 Lebanese-Canadian filmmaker Amber Fares captures the rivalry and girl power in her first feature length film Speed Sisters, which is also a fresh take on life lived under Israeli occupation.